flix/flix/doc/PROJECTS.md

+# Type Classes
+Type classes, not to be confused with classes from object-oriented programming, provide a powerful and flexible mechanism for polymorphism that allows overloading of functions.
+For example, we can define a type class "Eq" with a function "equals" that determine if two values are equal, and then we can implement the "Eq" for booleans, integers, strings, list of integers, pairs, tuples, and so forth, and actually have the compiler use the "right" Eq instance based on the type of an expression.
+Type classes have recently become quite popular and are being implemented in languages such as Scala and Rust.

+The aim of this project is (1) explore the haskell implementation of type classes, (2) read and understand some of the research literature on type classes to understand the fundamental issues, and (3) lay the foundations for a simple implementation of type classes for the Flix programming language.

+### Literature
+- Philip Wadler: How to make ad-hoc polymorphism less ad hoc

 # Uniqueness / Ownership Typing
 Resources, such a raw memory, file handles, sockets, database connections etc. must be carefully managed to ensure